danchoi/vmail/README.markdown

 position of the cursor doesn't matter).
 Then type any of the above commands to perform an action on all the messages you selected.

-To save you keystorkes, vmail provides alternative key mappings for `,*`, `,#`, and `,!`:
+To save you keystrokes, vmail provides alternative key mappings for `,*`, `,#`, and `,!`:

 * star: `,*` &rarr; `,8`